gongchangco/uipath-rpav1-study-guide/TheStudyGuide/README.md

 The debugging actions located on both the Design or Debug ribbon tabs.
 However, the debugging process is not available if project files have validation errors

 * Step Into
-    * To debug activities one at a time.
-When triggered, the debugger opens and highlights the activity before it is executed
+    * Used to debug activities one at a time
+    * When triggered, the debugger opens and highlights the activity before it is executed
     * When used with Invoke Workflow File activities, the workflow is opened in a new tab in `ReadOnly` mode and each activity is executed one by one
     * The keyboard shortcut for Step Into is `F11`
 * Step Over
-    * Does not open the current container.
-When used, the action debugs the next activity, highlighting containers without opening them
+    * Does not open the current container
+    * When used, the action debugs the next activity, highlighting containers (such as flowcharts, sequences, or Invoke Workflow File activities) without opening them
     * Comes in handy for skipping analysis of large containers which are unlikely to trigger any issues during execution
     * The keyboard shortcut for Step Over is `F10`
 * Step Out
-    * This action is used for stepping out and pausing the execution at the level of the current container.
-It completes the execution of activities in the current container, before pausing the debugging
+    * This action is used for stepping out and pausing the execution at the level of the current container
+    * Completes the execution of activities in the current container, before pausing the debugging
     * This option works well with nested sequences
     * The keyboard shortcut for Step Out is `Shift + F11`
 * Retry
-    * Re-executes the previous activity, and throws the exception if it's encountered again.
-The exception is highlighted and details about the error are shown in the `Locals` and `Call Stack` panels
+    * Re-executes the previous activity, and throws the exception if it's encountered again
+    * The activity which threw the exception is highlighted and details about the error are shown in the `Locals` and `Call Stack` panels
 * Ignore
-    * Ignore an encountered exception and continue the execution from the next activity so that the rest of the workflow can be debugged.
+    * Ignore an encountered exception and continue the execution from the next activity so that the rest of the workflow can be debugged
+    * Useful when jumping over the activity that threw the exception and continuing debugging the remaining part of the project
 * Restart
     * Available after the exception was thrown and the debug process is paused
     * The action is used for restarting the debugging process from the first activity of the project
+    * Use `Slow Step` to slow down the debugging speed and properly inspect activities as they are executed
+    * When using this option after using the `Run from this Activity` action, the debugging is restarted from the previously indicated activity
 * Break
-    * Allows you to pause the debugging process at any given amount.
-The activity which is being debugged remains highlighted when paused.
-Once this happens, you can choose to Continue, Step Into, Step Over, or Stop the process
+    * Allows you to pause the debugging process at any given amount
+    * The activity which is being debugged remains highlighted when paused
+    * While paused, you can choose to Continue, Step Into, Step Over, or Stop the debugging process
-    * Recommended to use Break along with Slow Step so that you know exactly when the debugging needs to be paused
+    * Recommended to use `Break` along with `Slow Step` so that you know exactly when the debugging needs to be paused
 * Focus
-    * Helps return to the current breakpoint or the activity that caused an error during debugging
+    * Helps you return to the current breakpoint or the activity that caused an error during debugging
+    * The Focus button is used after navigating through the process, as an easy way to return to the activity that caused the error and resume the debugging process
+    * When debugging is paused because a breakpoint was reached:
+        * `Focus` can be used for returning to said breakpoint, after navigating through activities contained in the automation process
+    * When the debugging is paused either after using `Step Into` or `Step Over` and then navigating through the process:
+        * `Focus` returns to the activity that paused the debugging process
+    * From the `Breakpoints` context menu:
+        * You can select `Focus` to highlight the activity with the breakpoint
 * Slow Step
-    * Enables to take a closer look at any activity during debugging
+    * Enables you to take a closer look at any activity during debugging
+    * While enabled, activities are highlighted in the debugging process
+    * Containers such as flowcharts, sequences, or Invoke Workflow File activities are opened
+    * Similar to using `Step Into`, but without having to pause the debugging process
-    * Can be activated both before or during the debugging process.
-Activating the action does not pause debugging
+    * Can be activated both before or during the debugging process
+    * Does not pause debugging
-    * Comes with 4 different speeds tha range from 1X to 4X with 1X being the slowest
+    * The action comes with 4 different speeds:
+        * The selected speed step runs the debugging process slower than the previous one
+        * Debugging with Slow Step at 1x runs it the slowest, and fastest at 4x
+        * The speed dictates how fast the debugger jumps from one activity to the next
+        * Each time you click `Slow Step` the speed changes by one step
 * Execution Trail
+    * The `Execution Trail` ribbon button is disabled by default
+    * When enabled, it shows the exact execution path at debugging
+    * As the process is executed, each activity is highlighted and marked in the `Designer` panel, showing you the execution as it happens:
+        * Executed activities are marked and highlighted in green
+        * Activities that were not executed are not marked in any way
+        * Activities that threw an exception are marked and highlighted in red
 * Highlight Elements
+    * If enabled, UI elements are highlighted during debugging
+    * The option can be used both with regular and step-by-step debugging
 * Log Activities
 * Continue on Exception
 * Picture in Picture